ToraenN/buildpacks/README.md

 Team builds are saved in their own subfolders and each template is named: Team - Build Name - #.txt.
 The script does not pull the builds' names or profession prefixes from the page to name the file with.

 Non-team builds that have separate player and hero template codes will appropriately be sorted to the 'general' (player build) and 'hero' (hero build) folders.

-# Logging
-Any HTTPConnection errors are automatically logged to 'buildpackslog.txt' for review.
-Optionally, you can specify 'w' to add all messages, prompts, answers, and per-build info to the log.

-The httpdebugger function records the attempt (the starting check, the category, or the build), the response code, the response reason, and the headers returned.
-The http debugger is only called when the response is something other than a 200 code (reason: OK) and is not called on a 301 code (reason: Moved Permanently) for build pages (the redirect is followed).

-The build-writing log records the build attempted, the gametypes found, the ratings found, the build template codes found, and the directories created and saved to.